utahorange/utahorange.github.io/_posts/2025-9-27-filesystem.md

 A query request looks like the following:

-{% include figure.html path="assets/img/fs_writeup/query_request.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-Transmission diagram of a query request sent from the backend.
+{% include figure.html path="assets/img/fs_writeup/query_request.png" class="img-fluid rounded z-depth-1" zoomable=true caption="Transmission diagram of a query request sent from the backend." %}

 Backend begins by sending a query request to the SDPI board specifying which packet filesystem to look in and for what time range.
 When SDPI receives a query request, it immediately sends back an acknowledgement frame, essentially echoing the contents of the query it just received.
 This was done because the search for the first packet past the start_time could take a long time if the packet was very deep in the filesystem.
 It was determined more effective from the commanding point of view that we got immediate receipts for acknowledgement of query and read requests.
 After sending the ACK, SDPI searches for the first packet past start_time.
 If this is found, then it searches for the first packet past end_time, incrementing a count while doing so.
 Once this process completes, SDPI sends a query response containing the count of packets in this time range, the first packet’s timestamp, the last packet’s timestamp, and the head pointer of this filesystem for bookkeeping on the backend side.

 A read request is somewhat similar but has to deal with actually transmitting the data of the filesystems.
 We cannot send the contents of an entire filesystem (possibly on the order of a hundred megabytes) in one frame and expect the whole transmission to be successful, so we divide the response to a read request into frames.
 When SDPI is actually in space, we expect to have high frame loss rates.
 On the ground server side then, we use whatever frames we do receive, along with additional data in special frames called "bookends" to reconstruct a bitmap of the filesystem we were looking at, so we know what packets we lost and what we need to re-downlink.

-{% include figure.html path="assets/img/fs_writeup/read_request.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-Transmission diagram of a read request sent from the backend.
+{% include figure.html path="assets/img/fs_writeup/read_request.png" class="img-fluid rounded z-depth-1" zoomable=true caption="Transmission diagram of a read request sent from the backend." %}

 The start bookend contains the packet ID, filesystem head pointer, and the packet address, and timestamp found by the first linear search by SDPI.
 The end bookend contains the same information as the start bookend, but also the end packet address and timestamp, as well as the count of the number of packets sent in this read.